learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

-# Configuring Git, GitHub, and the Flatiron Student Portal on macOS
+# Configuring the Flatiron Student Portal on macOS

+In phase 0, we practiced using git

+Before beginning phase 1 of the course,

 ## Install `git`